quentin784487/ElevatorSimulator/README.md

 **The user will be able to instruct an elevator to do the following:**

-1. Call an elevator by entering a floor number and amount of people waiting on the floor.
+1. Call an elevator to a specific floor by entering a floor number and amount of people waiting on the floor.
 2. Dispatch the elevator to a specific floor

 **The elevator management system has the following intelligence:**